nagasudhirpulla/taming_python/blog/skills/logging.md

 ## Python "logging" module
 * `logging` module can be used for generating logs in python programs
-* logging module comes installed as a python module, so no need to install se
+* `logging` module comes installed as a python module, so no need to install separately

 ### Main Code
 #### Creating a string